 It's a weird thing about a word like "first."
 It makes everything seem more significant and special.
 When Charles Lindbergh took his solo flight between New York and Paris in 1927, it was definitely historic.
 And shouldn't that be enough?
 Does it take anything away from Lindbergh's flight to mention that another plane did it eight years earlier, in 1919, piloted by British aviators Alcock and Brown?
 They'd flown nonstop from Newfoundland to Ireland in a Vickers Vimy biplane.

-Between 1859 and 1900, there were an estimated 12 bank robberies in the entirety of the so-called “Wild West.”
+Between 1859 and 1900, there were an estimated 12 bank robberies in the entirety of the so-called "Wild West."
 And the grand total of gun-related murders in frontier towns came to about 1.5 per year.
-There’ve couldn’t been 1.5 murders in some U.S. cities in the time it took you to read that last sentence.
+There could've been 1.5 gun-related murders in some U.S. cities today in the time it took you to read that last sentence.
 The infamous 1881 shootout at the OK Corral in Tombstone, Arizona, in which the Earp brothers exchanged gunfire with the Clanton-McLaury gang, had a body count of exactly three.